 One common problem with squash is yellowing leaves.
-It’s the middle of summer, your squash have begun growing, and now the leaves are turning yellow, browning, and dying.
+It’s the middle of summer, your squash has begun growing, and now the leaves are turning yellow, browning, and dying.
 What’s going on?
+In this article, we’ll explore why your squash leaves are turning yellow and what you can do to get your plants back on the right track.

 Why are my squash leaves turning yellow?